The lions of Lelant

 "He was a jolly, cheerful, and willing worker, a great favourite with us all, men and officers alike.
 We were heavily shelled that day and he was struck in the chest and killed outright, he suffered no pain at all.
 This I know as I myself picked him up a few seconds after...His brother is safe and well and has visited the grave."

 Albert Henry SEMMENS was born 1892 in Gulval.
-In the 1901 census he is living in Ludgvan parish.
-At his death his wife Lottie Semmens was at 4 Cross Street, Barry, Wales.
+In the 1901 census (National Archives) he is living in Ludgvan parish.
+At his death his wife Lottie Semmens in Barry.
 His parents were William Henry and Jane Semmens, then at Worvas Downs, Lelant (CWGC).

 Charles Gordon STEER is the youngest of Lelant's war dead.
-He was born on 23 September 1899.
-He was the son of Charles Gordon and Ethel Kingwell Steer and of Fernbank, Fore Street, Lelant (CWGC).
+He was born in 1899.
+He was the son of Charles Gordon and Ethel Kingwell Steer who lived in Lelant (CWGC).
 At the time of his death, his father was already dead.

 He was killed around 24 March 1916 aged sixteen.
 He was an apprentice in SS Trewyn, a merchant navy ship.
 He has no known grave and is commemorated on Tower Hill Memorial, London (CWGC).